Readers

 Notes

 To keep track of multiple ECG files the function will try to use the privileged variable UID.
-If this is not found in the supplied MetaData the function will instead assign an interger starting from 1 as a unique key.
+If this is not found in the supplied MetaData the function will instead assign an integer starting from 1 as a unique key.

 Extracts chunks of ECG data, and writes these to a single or multiple target files which can be optionally tar compressed.